knative/client/docs/README.md

    plugins.
 It can be any directory that is visible to the user.

-2. `lookupPluginsInPath` which is the same as the persistent flag `--lookup-plugins-in-path` and specficies if `kn` should look for plugins anywhere in the specified `PATH` environment variable.
+2. `lookupPluginsInPath` which is the same as the persistent flag `--lookup-plugins-in-path` and specifies if `kn` should look for plugins anywhere in the specified `PATH` environment variable.
 This is a boolean configuration option and the default value is `false`.